 Now is the time to reseed bare places, aerate compacted areas, and add an inch layer of compost to the lawn.

 Suggested time to add a layer of compost: mid-September and again mid-October to early November.

 Lower the mower blades to 3″ instead of 3.5″ on the final mow.
 Leave your lawn clippings unless you’ve had to wait too long to cut, and the grass clippings are matted down, then remove and compost.

 Consider adding clover to your lawn as it helps with nitrogen fixation, helps push out unwanted weeds, doesn’t get over 4-8″ tall, and grows well with grass.
 For more information on clover, read here.

 3. September Garden Chores: Cutting Back and Dividing Perennials

 Many perennials are starting to yellow, indicating it’s time to cut the leaves back and divide if necessary.
-Remove yellowing leaves now (hostas are a good place to start).
+Remove yellowing leaves now (hostas are an excellent place to start).